awesome-pro/neon-website/content/docs/guides/solid-start.md

    </CodeTabs>

-## Store your Neon credentials
+## Store your Unique credentials

-Add a `.env` file to your project directory and add your Neon connection string to it.
-You can find the connection string for your database in the **Connection Details** widget on the Neon **Dashboard**.
+Add a `.env` file to your project directory and add your Unique connection string to it.
+You can find the connection string for your database in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 ```shell shouldWrap
 DATABASE_URL="postgresql://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"